ArkanaDigital/addons-repo-template/README.md

-# OCA Addons Repo Template
+# Arkana Addons Repo Template Forked from OCA

 This is a template created to make easier the task of maintaining OCA addon repositories.